 Pronunciation of 'Pachypodium'

-The word 'Pachypodium' is a botanical term referring to a genus of succulent plants native to Africa and Madagascar.
-It is pronounced as 'ˌpækɪˈpoʊdiəm' in English, with stress on the third syllable.
+The word 'Pachypodium' is a botanical term referring to a genus of succulent plants native to Africa.
+It is pronounced as 'pak-ee-POH-dee-um' in English (en-US).

-The word 'Pachypodium' originates from Greek, where 'pachy-' means 'thick' and 'podium' means 'foot', referring to the plant's thick, swollen base or stem.
+The word 'Pachypodium' originates from Greek, where 'pachy-' means 'thick' and '-podium' means 'foot', referring to the thick, swollen base of the plant.

 Pronunciation Details